desmarais-lab/neha/README.md

 ## Installation

+The package can be installed from CRAN.

+    install.packages("neha")

-The package can be installed from GitHub via devtools.
+The latest development version can be installed from GitHub via devtools.

     install.packages("devtools")